-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549

+Form 10-Q

-WASHINGTON, D.C.
-20549 Form 10-Q (Mark One) V QUARTERLY EXCHANGE REPORT PURSUANT TO SECTION 13 OR ACT OF 1934 15(d) OF THE SECURITI ES For the quarterly period ended August 1, 20 015 OR TRANSITION EXCHANGE REPORT PURSUANT TO SECTION 13 OR ACT OF 1934 15(d) OF THE SECURITI ES For the transition period fromto Commission File No. 1-7819 , Analog Devices, In (Exact name of registrant as specified in its cha sachusetts of incorporation or organization) C. rter) 04-2348234 (I.R.S.
-Employer Identification No.) , v w Way, Norwood, MA 02062-9106 cipal executive offices) (Zip Code) rities Exchange Act of (781) 329-4700 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed sin ark whether the registrant: (1) has filed all reports required at f 1934 during the preceding 12 months (or for such shorter has been subject to such filing requirements for the past 90 or such shorter files. to be filed by Section 13 or 15(d) or period that the registrant was require every chapt Indicate by check ma Interactive Data File ark whether the registrant has submitted electronically and perequired to be submitted and posted pursuant to Rule 405 or ing 12 months (or for such shorter period that the registrant posted on its corporate Web site, if a of Regulation S-T (§232.405 of this , er reporting company ark whether the registrant is a large accelerated filer, an accelerated the definitions of "large accelerated filer," "accelerated ange Act.
-(Check one): Larg e accelerated filer \square Accelerated filer Non- -accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company
+(Mark One) \checkmark QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended August 1, 2015 OR П TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File No. 1-7819 Analog Devices, Inc. (Exact name of registrant as specified in its charter) 04-2348234 Massachusetts (I.R.S.
+Employer Identification No.) (State or other jurisdiction of incorporation or org One Technology Way, Norwood, MA (Address of principal executive offices) (781) 329-4700 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES  NO 🗆 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES 🗌 NO 🗌

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):